-Master 8 88.00 and above
+Master .
+88.00 and above

 Expert 84.00 to 87.99

 Sharpshooter 81.00 to 83.99

-Marksman 8 0.99 and below
+Marksman 80 99 and below

 19.16 Establishing Classification - A competitor will be officially classified by the NRA when the total score for a minimum of 120 shots has been reported.
 However, classification averages will be computed only after the total score for a tournament or league has been posted and, therefore, the average may be based on a greater number of shots, but will not be based upon a lesser number.
 Total scores so reported to the NRA will be posted to the Classification Card for the competitor concerned.
-The scores for the stated minimum number of shots (or more if this minimum is reached during the score per 10-shot string will be computed.
+The scores for the stated minimum number of shots (or more if this minimum is reached during the scores of any tournament or league) have been posted so the average score per 10-shot string will be computed.
 The competitor will be sent an Official NRA Classification Card based on the averages so computed and according to the table in Rule 19.15.
-This classification will be competed to the NRA.
+This classification will become effective the date shown on the card issued by the NRA.